2025 Liechtenstein general election

 General elections were held in Liechtenstein on 9 February 2025 to elect the 25 members of the Landtag.
-The Patriotic Union (VU) won 10 seats, while the Progressive Citizens' Party (FBP) won seven, the lowest in its history.
+The Patriotic Union (VU) won a plurality of 10 seats, while the Progressive Citizens' Party (FBP) won seven, the lowest in its history.
 The Democrats for Liechtenstein (DpL) won six seats, being the highest amount of seats won by a third party in Liechtenstein's history.
 The Free List (FL) won two seats.
 The voter turnout was 76.3%.

 Incumbent prime minister Daniel Risch did not run for re-election.
-The VU nominated Brigitte Haas for prime minister, while the FBP nominated Ernst Walch.
+The VU nominated Brigitte Haas for prime minister, while the FBP nominated Ernst Walch for the position.
 The DpL nominated Thomas Rehak and Erich Hasler as government candidates.

-Following the election, the VU and FBP entered into a renewed coalition government, and the new government was sworn in on 10 April 2025.
-Haas is the first female prime minister in Liechtenstein's history.
+Following the election, the VU and FBP entered into a renewed coalition government.
+The new government was sworn in on 10 April 2025, ultimately under the leadership of Haas.
+Haas is the first female prime minister in Liechtenstein's history, and also the oldest.

 Background

 In the 2021 Liechtenstein general election, the Patriotic Union (VU) and Progressive Citizens' Party (FBP) each won ten seats.
-As a result, the two parties formed a coalition government, ultimately under Daniel Risch of the VU.
-The Free List and Democrats for Liechtenstein won three and two seats in 2021 respectively.
+As a result, the two parties formed a coalition government, ultimately under Daniel Risch.
+The Free List and Democrats for Liechtenstein (DpL) won three and two seats in 2021 respectively.
 A new political party, Mensch im Mittelpunkt, was formed in 2022.

+Risch's government was characterized by efforts for increased environmental protection in Liechtenstein and greater international participation.
+It led Liechtenstein's response to Russian invasion of Ukraine starting in February 2022 and successfully negotiated Liechtenstein joining the International Monetary Fund (IMF), which took place in October 2024.